-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 But six weeks later, still hobbling along on crutches, he was raring to fly himself and Carolyn to Hyannis Port for his cousin Rory Kennedy's wedding.
 With an instructor, of course.

-Carolyn, however, didn't want to go.
-Her lack of enthusiasm about spending time with John's family were among the many things that hadn't changed over the course of their relationship, and she wasn't close to Rory, Bobby Kennedy's youngest daughter.
-(Ethel was pregnant with her when RFK was assassinated.)
+Carolyn didn't want to go.
+Her lack of enthusiasm about spending time with John's family was among the many things that hadn't changed over the course of their relationship, and she wasn't particularly close to Rory, Bobby Kennedy's youngest child, whom Ethel was pregnant with when her husband was assassinated.

-"They had a pretty big argument over it," a close friend of Carolyn's told Taborelli in The Kennedy Heirs.
+"They had a pretty big argument over it," a close friend of Carolyn's told Taraborrelli in The Kennedy Heirs.
 "What was at stake for her was more than just getting her way.
 It had to do with respect, with being visible in her marriage, with being recognized... acknowledged.
 In a family full of loud voices, one thing Carolyn had learned about being around the Kennedys was that she had to speak up if she ever wanted to be heard."

-RoseMarie was worried what Carolyn's absence from the wedding would look like to the outside world.
-Yet another sign of trouble in a paradise that never existed.
+RoseMarie was worried what Carolyn's absence from the wedding would look like to the outside world, yet another sign of trouble in paradise.
 She told John that he had to bring Carolyn with him.
 In her book, she wrote that she told her boss' wife straight up, "Carolyn, are you f--king kidding me?
 What are you doing?
 You're smarter than this.
 You don't want to put John in a position where he has to explain where you are, and you don't want to put yourself in a position of being judged.
 You get enough of that."

-Between RoseMarie and her sister Lauren Bessette, who had lunch with the couple on July 14, 1999, and agreed with her brother-in-law that Carolyn would have fun...
-Carolyn relented.
+RoseMarie and Carolyn's sister Lauren Bessette, who had lunch with the couple on July 14, 1999, agreed with her brother-in-law that Carolyn would have fun.

-John said he'd never make her go to another big Kennedy compound to-do, but he was thrilled she was coming to this one.
+John promised he'd never make her go to another big Kennedy compound to-do after this one.
 Lauren, 34, an investment banker at Morgan Stanley, was going to fly with them, too; they'd drop her off at the airport on Martha's Vineyard and hop on over to Hyannis Port.

 And yet also on July 14, Richard Bradley remembered to Vanity Fair that he overheard John screaming at Carolyn on the phone through his office door.